Describe what your company does in a few words

 Please submit your application online using the Stage One application form at the bottom of this page (this will be made available when the fund opens).

-From Tuesday 27th January 2026, we will remain open to applications for small one-off grants of up to £2,000 – these will be considered throughout the year and outside of our grants panel meetings, so they are not subject to our internal panel deadlines.
-If you are interested in applying for a small grant, please get in touch on 01666 505 500 or email office@natben.org.uk- we’re happy to talk it through.
-An application form will be available from 27th January 2026.
+We will be reopening our small grants programme - date to be confirmed - please check back here for updates.
+These will be considered outside of our grants panel meetings, so they are not subject to our internal panel deadlines.
+If this sounds like a better fit for your organisation and you are interested in applying for a small grant, please get in touch on 01666 505 500 or email office@natben.org.uk - we’re happy to talk it through.

 Where organisations have had two consecutive years of funding, we ask that they wait 12 months from the end of their grant period before reapplying.